- Posts: 1971

 Columbus, TruTemper, Reynolds, Ishiwata, or no brand?
 I’d ride it.

 Tubeless tires are pretty cool.
 So are tubes.

-The moral of RAGBRAI is that families and drunken boobs can have fun on the same route, just maybe at different times of day.
+The moral of RAGBRAI is that families and drunken !!
+BAN ME NOW FOR SWEARING !! can have fun on the same route, just maybe at different times of day.

 Riding by yourself kicks ass.
 You might also try riding with a group.

 Really fast people are frustrating, but they make you faster.
 When you get faster, you might frustrate someone else.

 Stopping can be as much fun as riding.

 Lots of people worked their asses off to build whatever trail or road or alley you’re riding on.
 You should thank them.

 - Joined: Thu Oct 28, 2010 3:19 pm